sean1342/double-pendulum-visualizer/README.md

-# double-pendulum-visualizer
+# Pendulum Phase Space Visualizer
-a small project that models the differential equation describing a double pendulum, including its phase space.
+a small project that models the differential equation describing a simple pendulum, including its phase space.